 - a.
 Designing and implementing the activities described in the work plan. - b.
-Data collection capacity at each clinical site and how data will be shared linked, and de-identified among network partners and shared with the HRSA-funded program evaluator; the treatment of patient-level data and the corresponding legal and privacy considerations; and the corresponding staffing resources necessary for each network partner and the applicant organization to support successful data collection. - c.
+Data collection capacity at each clinical site including how data will be shared, linked, and de-identified among network partners and shared with the HRSA-funded program evaluator; the treatment of patient-level data and the corresponding legal and privacy considerations; and the corresponding staffing resources necessary for each network partner and the applicant organization to support successful data collection. - c.
 Keeping the network actively engaged throughout the period of performance; in particular maintaining communication and collaboration with the state Medicaid agency. - d.
 External challenges such as staff turnover, geographic limitations, health workforce shortages, insurance, provider reimbursement, telehealth, and/or others. - e.
-How to ensure the services provided address the cultural, linguistic, religious, and social differences of the target population. - f.
-If the applicant organization is located in an urban area, ensuring work and activities exclusively serve rural underserved populations.
+How to ensure the services provided address the cultural, linguistic, religious, and social differences of the target population.

-EVALUATION AND TECHNICAL SUPPORT CAPACITY -- Corresponds to Section V's Review Criteria #3 Evaluative Measures and #5 Resources/Capabilities
+- f.
+If the applicant organization is located in an urban area, ensuring work and activities exclusively serve rural underserved populations. - EVALUATION AND TECHNICAL SUPPORT CAPACITY -- Corresponds to Section V's Review Criteria #3 Evaluative Measures and #5 Resources/Capabilities

-This section should demonstrate your network's capacity to collaborate (including integrating data sharing capabilities amongst network members) with the HRSA-funded program evaluator on individual and cross-award recipient program evaluation/analyses.
-Describe the process (including staffing and quality assurance safeguards) by which you will collect, store, and report quantitative and qualitative data/information.
+This section should demonstrate your network's capacity to collaborate (including integrating data sharing capabilities amongst network members Attachment 12) with the HRSA- funded program evaluator on individual and cross-award recipient program evaluation/analyses.
+Describe the process (including staffing and quality assurance safeguards) by which you will collect, store, share, manage and report quantitative and qualitative data/information across the network.
+Include in the budget appropriate allocation of award resources and staffing to ensure data collection at all points of service.
+Resources from the HRSA award may be allocated for this purpose, if necessary.